liferay/liferay-docs/user/articles/190-managing-users/03-managing-user-data/00-intro.markdown

-named Ziltoid Omniscient complains about The Lunar Resort's coffee in a Message Boards Message and in it signs the post with _Supreme Leader of Ziltoidea 9_, anonymizing this post would remove the User's name (Ziltoid Omnisicent) and replace it with Anonymous Anonymous, but searching the internet for _Ziltoidea 9_ quickly reveals that the post was written by [Ziltoid the Omniscient](https://en.wikipedia.org/wiki/Ziltoid_the_Omniscient).
+named Ziltoid Omniscient complains about The Lunar Resort's coffee in a Message Boards Message and in it signs the post with _Supreme Leader of Ziltoidea 9_, anonymizing this post would remove the User's name (Ziltoid Omnisicent) and replace it with Anonymous Anonymous, but searching the Internet for _Ziltoidea 9_ quickly reveals that the post was written by [Ziltoid the Omniscient](https://en.wikipedia.org/wiki/Ziltoid_the_Omniscient).
 There can be user-entered personal data within the content of an application.